anik-paul-dev/Data-Structure-C/README.md

 # Data Structures and Algorithms in C

-This repository contains a collection of C programs that demonstrate various data structures and algorithms.
-The programs cover fundamental concepts and advanced techniques, designed to enhance your understanding of data structures and algorithms in C.
+This repository contains a collection of C programs that I prepared while learning data structures.
+The programs cover various fundamental and advanced concepts, providing hands-on experience with data structures and algorithms in C.

 ---